zackedwards/Complexity/README.md

 # Complexity & Travis-CI Lab

-In this lab, you'll be implementing simple algorithms for checking basic properties of code complexity, and working with Travis-CI for Continuous Integration.
+In this lab, you'll be implementing simple algorithms for checking basic properties of code complexity.

 Two design patterns are of importance here:
 * A [Builder pattern](https://en.wikipedia.org/wiki/Builder_pattern), which is used to build up state and then finally emit.